Tech-at-DU/Orange-Tree-SpriteKit-Swift4/P06-Particles/readme.md

 SpriteKit has particles built in and it makes them very easy to use.
 You can even preview and edit particle effects in the Xcode IDE!

 > [action] In your Xcode project create a new particle.
-Choose File > New.
+Choose File > New > File...
 In the iOS tab choose SpriteKit Particle file.
 You will need to scroll down and fins this in the list.

 ![SpriteKit Particle](assets/SpriteKitParticle.png)